 THE WORLD IS CHANGING – How often do we hear that?
 In an increasingly technologized world, traditional arts and crafts are on the verge of being forgotten.
 Educating people about the value of an item made by hand is crucial.

-At PeasantArtCraft, we aim to encourage the small scale producers, by taking an active role in the rural community, participating in historic traditions and sharing with the world.
+At PeasantArtCraft, we aim to encourage small-scale producers, by taking an active role in the rural community, participating in historic traditions, and sharing with the world.